Student representatives

 Marvellous Arabambi

-Supporting Black, Asian and Minority Ethnic students
+Supporting Minority Ethnic students

 My name is Marvellous and my PhD is in the field of computational chemistry, where I am studying the fluctuations and conformational changes of enzymes.
 I am based in Bristol but grew up in London.